SenseLogic/CODA/README.md

 ## License

-Koda is licensed under the Creative Commons Attribution-NonCommercial 4.0 International.
+This project is licensed under the GNU Lesser General Public License version 3.

+See the [LICENSE.md](LICENSE.md) file for details.